 As anyone who’s aware of my taste in gaming can attest, I’m a huge shooter/STG/shmup fan.
 For those of you who don’t know what I’m talking about, shmups (shoot-em-ups) or STGs (shooting games) are the “space shooters” you remember seeing in arcades.
 Back in the 80′s, shmups were all the rage, so nearly everyone, regardless of how hardcore they are, has at least some experience with them.
 For the last decade and a half, shooters have become fairly niche, but live on in a fairly strong way thanks to companies like Cave and G.Rev that continue to churn out shmups of the highest caliber.
 Companies like Cave have wisely embraced iOS, so shmups have gained a certain amount of popularity recently thanks to their accesibility on smart phones and tablets.
 Meanwhile, shmups, like fighting games, are one of those genres that all video game collectors eventually stumble on.
 The beauty of them is that they age really well, so they provide many of the best old school gaming experiences.
 Furthermore, shooter fans are willing to pay top dollar for a really quality game, so shooters often place near the top of the most valuable games on any system.
 Thus, the increased popularity in video game collecting as of late has led to many new shmup fans.

 Since this is my first shooter review on this site, I should probably let any any shmup fans know what kind of shooter player I am.
 I’ve spent the last 6 years lurking the shmups.com forum, so I know just how important it is for me to show off my penis size before we get down to business.
 Like many more recent shooter fans, I played the odd shooter as a kid, but I got sucked into the genre in a big way after playing the GameCube release of Icaruga.
 Since then, I’ve gone on to purchase maybe 100 or so shooters.
 As far as genres go, they definitely dominate my collection.
-That being said, I am definitely not a 1CC player.
+That being said, I don’t typically go for 1CCs.
 Other than the odd easier game, I’m just not patient or skilled enough to 1CC most games.
 Instead, I’ve developed my personal “3-credit rule”.
 My feeling is that if you limit yourself to 3 credits, you still have to memorize a game, and will definitely get your money’s worth, but you won’t be constantly pulling your teeth out over an end boss that just won’t quit.
 Also, if I was trying to 1CC each game, I’d have a lot less time for this site!
 Essentially, I’m fairly knowledgeable about shooters; my Saturn and Xbox 360 are Japanese, but don’t expect me to impress you with any amazing strategies or high scores.
 Also, my favorite part of shooters are the incredibly detailed, usually pixellated visuals, which don’t require any particular skill to enjoy.

 Released in arcades in 1993, Batsugun was the final shooter developed by the now defunct Toaplan.
 For anyone in the know, Toaplan used to create some of the best shooters around.
 Of particular note to sci-fi fans were Truxton (Tatsujin in Japan), Hellfire, Grindstormer (V・V in Japan), Vimana, and the infamous Zero Wing, which was responsible for the “all your base are belong to us” meme.
 Along with Konami, Irem, and Technosoft, Toaplan‘s shooters rank near my favorites from the 16/32-bit era.
 Batsugun could be considered the final swansong to Toaplan‘s line of shooters.
 It exemplifies everything that was so excellent about their games: fast gameplay, a balanced difficulty progression, badass powerups, a reasonable but fair challenge, really smooth programming, and solid visuals.

 Batsugun is remembered for two reasons: it was arguably the definitive game that inspired the bullet hell/danmaku sub-genre, and it has some of the most gratuitous firepower of any shmup.
 To address the first point: in my opinion, the regular version of Batsugun doesn’t feel like a bullet hell shooter.
 Your hitbox is way too big, there aren’t enough bullets onscreen, and almost all the enemy bullets shoot really quickly, and are aimed directly at you (kind of like in a Raiden game).
 That being said, you can definitely see the framework being established.
-Compared to other early 90′s shooters, their are hell of lot more bullets being fired by bosses, and your giant firepower means you spend an equal amount of time dodging as firing.
+Compared to other early 90′s shooters, there are hell of lot more bullets being fired by bosses, and your giant firepower means you spend an equal amount of time dodging as firing.

 Speaking of your firepower, Batsugun has a really innovative powerup system.
 As you collect powerups, an experience bar at the bottom of the screen slowly charges up until you gain a level.
 There a maximum of 3 levels, each of which increase the spread and power of your weapons.
 When you die or use a credit, you still maintain your level, which is refreshingly forgiving.
 Any experience that you’ve accrued within your current level improves your firepower to a small degree.
 When you die, you lose this experience, so there is a small penalty for death.
 Each of Batsugun’s three ships fire a completely different, but equally impressive, wall of bullets or lasers at the highest powerup level.

 Being that Batsugun‘s console version was never released in North America, its plot is difficult to discern for non-Japanese speakers.
 Forgive me if this isn’t accurate; I’ve had to rely on translations from various internet sources.
 In the distant reaches of the universe, a man named Renoselva Gradebaran has plans for a project that will transport humans away from their motherworld, which he’s certain will soon face environmental catastrophe due to overpopulation.
-The government rejects his plans, so Renoselva retaliats by revolting.
+The government rejects his plans, so Renoselva retaliates by revolting.
 His revolutionary army, dubbed the “Epsilon Project”, slaughters 10 million civilians, and overthrows the government in 9 days.
 Unbeknowst to the Gladebarans, an undersea hanger of state-of-the-art jet fighters has gone unnoticed.
 Six courageous pilots take to the skies to overthrow the oppresive Gladebaran regime.
 The six pilots are: Jeeno and Schneider, who pilot the Type-A ship, Beltiana and Alteeno, who pilot the Type-B ship, and Iceman and Olisis, who pilot the Type-C ship.
 Schneider, Alteeno, and Olisis can only be chosen by player 2, meaning that to select them on the Saturn version, you need to plug a controller into port 2.
 The Type-A and Type-C ships have a massive spread fire, whereas Type-B has a powerful but narrow beam.
 Personally, I play as Type-B (Beltiana), because I find I’m able to take down enemies much faster than with the other ships.
 The disadvantage is that because your bullets cover less surface area, you need to have enemy patterns better memorized so that you know where you need to be at any one time.
 From looking at high scores lists, it seems that the overwhelming majority of players also choose Beltiana.